OpenVidu/openvidu.io-docs/docs/advanced-features/network-quality.md

 OPENVIDU_PRO_NETWORK_QUALITY_INTERVAL=5
 ```

-After that, you only have to listen the **networkQualityChanged** events in your client app as bellow:
+After that, you only have to listen the **networkQualityLevelChanged** events in your client app as bellow:

 ```javascript
 session.on('networkQualityLevelChanged', (event) => {